Autopilot

 Clicking Save completes the setup and linking of Azure AD in Relution.

-New devices can be procured and registered through a partner.
-Via this route, the devices are automatically deposited in the Microsoft Store for Business and in Azure AD and do not have to be manually entered themselves.
+New devices can be procured and registered via a partner.
+In this way, the devices are automatically stored in the Intune portal and in Azure AD and do not have to be entered manually.

 Preparation of the Out Of The Box Experience (OOBE) at Microsoft